GEANT/nomad_cni/README.md

 * Why not using systemd-networkd?
 In Ubuntu the main interface is already declared in netplan, and it's being ignored by systemd.

 * Why not using netplan?
-Netplan does not support vxlan with unicast and bridge FDB entries.
+Netplan does not support yet unicast mode for VXLAN and bridge FDB entries.

 ## Firewall